 Teradata Development – Keep it simple, stupid!

-Today’s post describes a problem which occurs with ever increasing frequency, and it seems to be related to the over-specialization we are facing.
+Today’s post describes a problem that occurs with ever-increasing frequency, which seems to be related to the over-specialization we face.
 In my experience, the number of data warehouse allrounders is decreasing rapidly.

-While a decade ago, data warehouse teams consisted almost exclusively of people with a deep background in the field of information technology, this is not valid anymore.
+While a decade ago, data warehouse teams consisted almost exclusively of people with a deep background in the information technology field, this is no longer valid.
 Nowadays, companies tend to create very specialized jobs.
-While this may help in reducing costs (I doubt this), it leads to a plenty of new problems.
+While this may help reduce costs (I doubt this), it leads to plenty of new problems.

-Surprisingly, one of this problems is the development of huge SQL statements.
-I was able to observe this trend in several of my most recent projects.
+Surprisingly, one of these problems is the development of huge SQL statements.
+I observed this trend in several of my most recent projects.